kaal0408/Pikachu-Bot/README.md

 ❤️ DaisyX = Inuka
 ❤️ TheHamkerCat = WBB

-This Bot Is Created By @A_Viyu ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot Is Created By @Murat_30_God ! if your kanging this without fork at least give a credit to get a smile of my hard work.